Andrew-S-Rosen/cbe504/main.typ

 For example,
 $ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $
 where, for the model reaction schemes, we have $k_(1)<<k_(-1),k_2$ and $k_(1),k_(-1)>>k_2$ for PSSH and quasi-equilibrium, respectively.
 #footnote[For additional details, refers to J.F.
-Perez-Benito,"Some Considerations on the Fundamentals of Chemical Kinetics: Steady State, Quasi-Equilibrium, and Transition State Theory", _J.
+Perez-Benito, "Some Considerations on the Fundamentals of Chemical Kinetics: Steady State, Quasi-Equilibrium, and Transition State Theory", _J.
 Chem.
 Educ._, 94, 1238--1246 (2017).]
 PSSH would imply that $r_ce("X") approx 0$, and the quasi-equilibrium approxmation would imply that $r_1 = r_(1)^+ - r_(1)^- approx 0$, where $r_1$ is the net rate of the fast equilibrium step.
 The way to rationalize the quasi-equilibrium approximation is that perturbing the system slightly (e.g. removing #ce("X")) would cause a near-immediate return to its original state (e.g. by producing more #ce("X")).
 In other words, the reaction is rapidly equilibrated.